wp-graphql/wp-graphql-woocommerce/docs/installation.md

 # Installation

-This guide will walk you through the process of installing and configuring WooGraphQL for your WordPress website.
+This section will walk you through the process of installing and configuring WooGraphQL for your WordPress website.

 ## Prerequisites